stevelorenz/comnetsemu/README.md

 # use libvirt.
 $ VAGRANT_DEFAULT_PROVIDER=libvirt vagrant destroy comnetsemu
 ```

+[Rsync mode](https://www.vagrantup.com/docs/synced-folders/rsync.html) is used in the Libvirt provider for unidirectional (host->guest) sync.
+The syncing does not automatically start after the `vagrant up`.
+Open a shell and run `$ vagrant rsync-auto comnetsemu` after the VM  is booted to start syncing.
+For bidirectional sync, [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html) need to be configured and used as
+the sync type.

+*   Customization Shell Script

 A customization shell script (should be located in `./util/vm_customize.sh`) is executed at the end of the provision
 process.
 This script is executed by the vagrant user which can run sudo commands without password.